Skip to content

 Don’t freak out; walking in the rain here is another fantastic way to immerse yourself in the experience of being in Genoa.

-In addition, along with adults and youth venturers, even children can enjoy playing at several restaurants with a kid’s area, such as Giocolandia and Viale Dei Bambini.
+In addition to adults and youth venturers, children can enjoy playing at several restaurants in a kid’s area, such as Giocolandia and Viale Dei Bambini.

 Things to Do:

-- After reading all of this about the street, the most important thing to do is go shopping.
+• After reading about the street, shopping is the most important thing to do.

-- Resting in one of the restaurants that serve a variety of cuisines while listening to good music.
+• Resting in one of the restaurants serving various cuisines while listening to good music.

 Things not to Do:

-- Don’t go there if you’ve had a long day.
+• Don’t go there if you’ve had a long day.
 You’d be exhausted and lack the energy to explore the area.
-The best thing to do is leave early in the morning for Via XX Settembre.
+The best thing to do is leave early for Via XX Settembre.

 Pro Tip: If you’re looking for Italian designers to create your one-of-a-kind dress or fantastic suit so you can come back home with a bespoke outfit made in Italy at an affordable price, go no further than Via XX Settembre.